ChaHGreen/sidewalk_sam/README.md

 3: Visual Prompting for sidewalk occlusion
 --
-code for this section is in notebook `Sidewalk_visual_prompting.ipynb`
+Once obtained the finetuned SAM model for the sidewalk image, we can improve the segmentation performance via visual prompting (e.g., handle sidewalk occlusion).
+Similarly, this prompting techniques is univeral to all the SAM segmentation tasks.
+Code for this part is in [Sidewalk_visual_prompting.ipynb](https://github.com/ChaHGreen/CSGY6613-Project/blob/09b2c7af441a21c199de7a3dfb6a5061c90c0cf6/Sidewalk_visual_prompting.ipynb)
 ### 3.1  Basics on visual prompting
 - ***Whtat's visual prompting?***
 	- Visual Prompting is a method in which the user can **label just a few areas of an image** to improve the segmentation accuracy.
 This is a much faster and easier approach than conventional labeling, which typically requires completely labeling every image in the training set.